nuxeh/url-bot-rs/README.md

 - `path` (String) is the path to a database file (for `sqlite`)
 - `type` (String) is the type of database to use, e.g. `sqlite`

-A default configuration is provided as `example.config.toml` in the repository.
+If no configuration file exists at the expected location, a default-valued configuration file will be created.
+An example configuration is provided as `example.config.toml` in this repository.

 ## Database